 Subsequently we have analysed the relation to the SFDR.
 To comply with the DNSH criteria under the SFDR, the RTS PAI have to be considered, when applicable.
 The latter indicators are partially based un the standards of Article 18.1.
-The other indicators (12, 13 and 14) we deem not applicable to lending to households28.
+The other indicators (12, 13 and 14) we deem not applicable to lending to households34.

-We arrive at the guidance and corresponding substantiation as described in Section 6.
+We arrive at the guidance and corresponding substantiation as described in Section 7.
 This corresponds to the guidance provided by the Platform on Sustainable Finance albeit in our document with substantiation.
+Based on the commission notice documents published in 2024 we have included guidance for the economic activities 3.1, 3.5, 7.1, 7.2, 7.3 and 7.6 in Section 7 as well.

-7.2 Further discussion
+8.2 Further discussion